 - Periodic Reviews - Having completed the process above and approved the software, compliance, or IT need to periodically renew the risk assessment to ensure that the risk profile, criticality or importance has not changed.
 These reviews may be annual, or more frequent depending on the level of risk.

-What is the easiest way to comply?
+What is the easiest way to comply with the guidelines?

 We recommend that you start by reading and understanding the guidelines, so that you can design a process and register that meets the regulatory requirements.
 Alternatively, consider reaching out to schedule a demo of Cledara to see how Cledara can embed compliance into your software purchasing process with inbuilt guided risk assessments that meet all the requirements of the Outsourcing Guidelines, automatic generation of the SaaS Register and more.